 Classical Studies Advising Guide

-The major in Classical Studies can be accomplished through a combination of courses in Latin and/or Ancient Greek, with courses in Classical Civilization, which require no ancient languages.
+The major in Classical Studies emphasizes preparation in Latin and Greek in order to read the ancient texts in the original.
+Through a combination of courses in Latin and/or Ancient Greek, with courses in Classical Civilization, which require no ancient languages, a student gains the knowledge and skills to live a good and fulfilling life.
 Courses in Classical Mythology, in Classical Literature in translation, in Classical Archaeology, and in Ancient History are listed under Classical Civilization.
 The foreign language requirement may be fulfilled in either Latin or Ancient Greek by completing a language course at the intermediate level (LATN 112, GREK 112) or above.
 Because of the cumulative nature of language study, the department urges exposure as early as possible to the elementary languages and a continuation of high school studies as early as possible in the college career.

 Courses appropriate for prospective majors